modernweb-dev/rocket/docs/guides/first-pages/getting-started.md

 You may be tempted to skip the step above, because you're not ready to commit to git yet!

-Rocket uses the .gitignore file to manage it's requirements.
-If you skip this step, rocket will fail to deploy!
+Rocket uses the .gitignore file to manage its requirements.
+If you skip this step, Rocket will fail to deploy!

 </inline-notification>